• Product Introduction

 └── [lang]/ # multilingual route

-The frontend page structure corresponds to the previously imported JSON data structure.
-If it is only used to test the process, no additional modifications are needed, just keep the original code file.
-If needed, you can modify the frontend code or adjust the JSON data structure to develop a page that meets the requirement.
+The frontend page structure corresponds to the JSON data structure imported earlier.
+If it's only used to test the process, no need for additional modifications—keep the original code files.
+If custom page layout is needed, you can modify the frontend code or adjust the JSON data structure to develop a page that meets the requirements.

 3. Deploy to EdgeOne Pages

-First, commit the project to the GitHub repository:
+Commit the project to the GitHub repository first:

 git add .